VOCATIONAL TRAINING PROGRAM

 They create a ripple effect of hope as they pass on their skills to other young people and can pay for their siblings to go to school.

-This year, through our Vocational Training Program, we are providing 477 vulnerable young people with on-the-job training in the likes of carpentry, tailoring, hairdressing and mechanics, and teaching them business, marketing and finance skills.
+To date, through our Vocational Training Program, we have provided 5,952 vulnerable young people with on-the-job training in the likes of carpentry, tailoring, hairdressing and mechanics, and teaching them business, marketing and finance skills.